 Details concerning the compensation paid to our "Named Executive Officers" are disclosed elsewhere in this section of the circular.
-The Named Executive Officers are the Chief Executive Officer and Chief Financial Officer and each of our three most highly compensated executive officers, other than the Chief Executive Officer and Chief Financial Officer, whose total compensation for the 2016 financial year was greater than \$150,000, as calculated in accordance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102").
-The Named Executive Officers for our 2016 financial year are: Richard Patricio, President and Chief Executive Officer; Gerry Feldman, Chief Financial Officer until December 31, 2015; Carmelo Marrelli, Chief Financial Officer commencing December 31, 2015; and Richard Homsany, Executive Vice President, Australia.
+The Named Executive Officers are the Chief Executive Officer and Chief Financial Officer and each of our three most highly compensated executive officers, other than the Chief Executive Officer and Chief Financial Officer, whose total compensation for the 2018 financial year was greater than \$150,000, as calculated in accordance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations ("NI 51-102").
+The Named Executive Officers for our 2018 financial year are: Richard Patricio, President and Chief Executive Officer; Carmelo Marrelli, Chief Financial Officer; and Richard Homsany, Executive Vice President, Australia.